tendermint/tendermint/docs/architecture/adr-009-ABCI-design.md

 ### Imports

-The native Protobuf library in Go generates code that is inellegant and difficult to work with.
+The native proto library in Go generates code that is inellegant and difficult to work with.
 The solution in the Go community is to use a fork of it called `gogoproto`.
 While `gogoproto` is nice, it creates an additional dependency, and compiling the protobuf types for other languages has been reported to fail when `gogoproto` is used.